feltcute/ModdingDocsMGD/Doc/Reference/Markup.rst

 ``{fast}`` placed anywhere in the string causes the displayed text to instantly move towards the markup declaration.
 Given MGD by default has all text display instantly, this typically won't be too useful unless combined with the ``{cps}``.

-.. _Colored Text Markup:

 **Colored Text Markup**
 ------------------------
-This section a mix of `Renpy derivative markup <https://www.renpy.org/doc/html/text.html>`_ and custom MGD markup.
+This section is a mix of `Renpy markup <https://www.renpy.org/doc/html/text.html>`_ and custom MGD markup.
 You can combine it with text styling markup as you please.

 ``{Pink}`` sets the color of the text to pink.
 Was specifically made for the hearts.